CMACH508/RefinePocket/README.md

 The test datasets preprocessed by us can be downloaded from https://zenodo.org/record/7669660#.Y_dUyS-KEys.
 Download  coach420.zip, holo4k.zip, sc6k.zip and pdbbind.zip to ``dataset/`` and unzip them.
-The corresponding type files can be obtained according to the "Preparing Data" step in [DeepPocket](https://github.com/devalab/DeepPocket), which are too large to upload.
+The corresponding type files can be obtained according to the "Preparing Data" step in [DeepPocket](https://github.com/devalab/DeepPocket).
+We provide the coach420 for test, and you can download from here (https://jbox.sjtu.edu.cn/l/d1BCvD).
 The resulting test type files need to be placed in ``dataset/test_types/``.